WPGlobus/WPGlobus/README.md

 > **What is in the FREE version of WPGlobus?**

-The WPGlobus plugin provides you with the main multilingual tools.
+The WPGlobus plugin provides you with the general multilingual tools.

-* **Manually translate** posts, pages, categories, tags menus and widgets; **NOTE: WPGlobus does NOT translate texts automatically!** To see how it works, please read the [Quick Start Guide](http://www.wpglobus.com/quick-start/);
+* **Manually translate** posts, pages, categories, tags menus and widgets; **NOTE: WPGlobus does NOT translate texts automatically!** To see how it works, please read the [Quick Start Guide](http://www.wpglobus.com/quick-start/).
+If you need help with translation, please check out our [Professional Translation Services](http://www.wpglobus.com/translator/) directory;
 * **Add one or several languages** to your WP blog/site using custom combinations of country flags, locales and language names;
 * **Enable multilingual SEO features** of Yoast SEO and All in One SEO plugins;
 * **Switch the languages at the front-end** using: a drop-down menu extension and/or a customizable widget with various display options;